sardana-org/sardana-followup/20181213/MINUTES.md

    * DESY:
-     - in one beamline the measurement group stays for ever in MOVING at some point of the scan.
+     - in one beamline the measurement group stays for ever in MOVING at some point of the scan, even if all its channels are in ON.
      One has to stop the measurement group, calling its Stop command from some other client, and the scan continues without problems.
      A script was done for detecting this and solving it stoping the measurement group.
 It happens several times per day.
 It will be investigated in detail next week.
      - big delays at the beginning of the scans if all the motor positions were